Tyrrrz/MiniRazor/Readme.md

 - [NuGet](https://nuget.org/packages/MiniRazor): `dotnet add package MiniRazor`

-## Features

-- Can be used to compile and render templates at run time
-- Can be used to compile templates at build time and render them at runtime
-- Simple interface, designed for ease of use
-- Works with regular models, dynamic and anonymous objects
-- No dependency on `Microsoft.AspNetCore.App` shared framework or runtime
-- Targets .NET Standard 2.0+

 ## Usage

-### Compile templates at build time
+### Compiling templates at build time

+MiniRazor comes with a source generator that can parse Razor templates and transpile them into C# classes directly at build time.
-In most cases, you will want to compile templates at build time.
-This is suitable and highly recommended for scenarios where your templates are not expected to change.
+This workflow is suitable and highly recommended for scenarios where your templates are not expected to change.

-To do that, first create a Razor template similar to this one:
+To do that, first create a Razor template as shown here:

 ```razor
 @inherits MiniRazor.TemplateBase<string>